lorikayman/RebisTheory/rebis_theory.md

 The sigils themselves, including ritual circles, seem to be inspired by the composition of Solomon seals or the pentacles from "The Kay of Solomon the King", and pinpointed to a few patterns, as suggested by [Kentngo on Spiral Knights forums](https://forums.spiralknights.com/en/node/7857#comment-40758): `The Fifth Pentacle of Saturn combined with the meaning of the Seventh Pentacle of the Sun.
 Two circles, denoting the angels names between the two.
 The center shows a resemblance to the Third Pentacle of Mercury.
 Although the angelic names are gibberish in this case`.

 <BookCitation source="The Key of Solomon the King">
+  {#snippet markup()}

-`The Fifth Pentacle of Saturn.
-This Pentacle defendeth those who invoke the Spirits of Saturn during the night and chaseth away the Spirits which guard treasures` [p.60, fig.15].
+  The Fifth Pentacle of Saturn.
+This Pentacle defendeth those who invoke the Spirits of Saturn during the night and chaseth away the Spirits which guard treasures (p.60, fig.15).

   ---

-`The Seventh and Last Pentacle of the Sun.
-If any be by chance imprisoned or detained in fetters of iron, at the presence of this Pentacle, which should be engraved in Gold on the day and hour of the Sun, he will be immediately delivered and set at liberty` [p.66, fig.38].
+  The Seventh and Last Pentacle of the Sun.
+If any be by chance imprisoned or detained in fetters of iron, at the presence of this Pentacle, which should be engraved in Gold on the day and hour of the Sun, he will be immediately delivered and set at liberty (p.66, fig.38).

   ---

-`The Third Pentacle of Mercury.
-This and the following serve to invoke the Spirits subject unto Mercury and especially those who are written in this Pentacle` [p.68, fig.46].
+  The Third Pentacle of Mercury.
+This and the following serve to invoke the Spirits subject unto Mercury and especially those who are written in this Pentacle (p.68, fig.46).

+  {/snippet}
 </BookCitation>

 The idea of protection for dark matter circles is a novel one, but it follows along the previous concept of pale white circles as warding ones.
 The protected target is the one encircled - in case of devilites, or, likely gremlins, those are mineral pillars.